itstorque/itstorque.github.io/_blog_posts/2025_02_05_voronoi_perimeters/index.md

 The average $D-1$ volume of a voronoi cell when $D=2$ is

-At this point, we can now calculate the surface area for one voronoi cell, we want to be able to calculate the entire area of all cells, this can be done by multiplying by the expectation of an area not having any voronoi points, such that this can yield a new distribution of areas.
+At this point, we can now calculate the surface area for one voronoi cell but we want to be able to calculate the entire surface area of all cells.
+This can be done by multiplying by the expectation of an area not having any voronoi points, such that this can yield a new distribution of areas.
 The integral can be evaluated to get the expected 1D volume $E[S_{\mathrm{cell}, 2}]$:

 $$
     E[S_{\mathrm{cell}, 2}] = \int\limits_0^r n\cdot \dfrac{16\pi \cdot rx}{\sqrt{r^2-x^2}} dx = 16\pi n r^2